 Welcome to the first part of our GP Days Academy.
-We started this format for anyone who is still trying to get familiar with the world of Track Day driving.
+We started this format to help anyone, who is still trying to get familiar with the world of Track Day driving.

-However, even more experienced drivers will find value in skimming through the content and following series of our Academy, as it is packed with useful tips and tricks!
+However, even more experienced drivers will find value in skimming through the content and following the different series of our Academy - it is packed with useful tips and tricks!

-For all newcomers to the world of Track Days, I will start with probably most important question - what is a Track Day?
+For all newcomers to the world of Track Days, I will start with a straight forward, but very important question - what is a Track Day?

 I am convinced that - at least after some Track Days - you will be a much better and especially safer driver on the road as well.

 Besides, you will meet loads of like-minded people and always leave the track with a couple of new friends!

 Always remember, a GP Days Track Day and almost any other Track Day you will find, are not competitions.
 Everyone is there to have fun and return home in one piece!

 How exactly does this works you may ask?
 Let me explain!

 Probably the first question that comes up when talking to someone new to track driving is:

 The answer is definitely no but as always, there is a BUT.